 This space behemoth receives regular updates and expansions, adding to the roster of playable frames, whole new regions and planets to explore, and fine-tuning old content.
 It’s a game that gets a lot of love from both the developers and the players that have racked up many, many hours in one of the best open-world games.

 Okay, it’s not a game like Borderlands, because it is Borderlands – but not as you know it.
 There’s also a case to be made for Tiny Tina’s Wonderlands but, uhh, we’ll stick to one Borderlands game at a time.
 For anyone unfamiliar with Telltale Games, this episodic story unfolds through less shooty-bang-bang and more dialogue choices as you kick off from the events of Borderlands 2.
-The tale centers around Rhys, a Handsome Jack wannabe, and his dreams of making it as a big time Hyperion villain on Pandora.
+The tale centers around Rhys, a Handsome Jack wannabe, and his dreams of making it as a big-time Hyperion villain on Pandora.

 Still sharing the same cel-shaded scenery as the rest of the series, but instead of looting and shooting, you’ll be gallivanting around Pandora, talking your way in or out of sticky situations and jabbing keys in quick-time events to get out of a jam.
-If you’re looking for more heart and narrative but with the same zany characters, bloody bandits, and barren landscapes – Tales of Borderlands is still very much a Borderlands game, complete with familiar faces and brash, unadulterated humour.
+If you’re looking for more heart and narrative but with the same zany characters, bloody bandits, and barren landscapes – Tales from the Borderlands is still very much a Borderlands game, complete with familiar faces and brash, unadulterated humour.
 Prepare yourself for a lengthy read with our Tales from the Borderlands review which breaks down all five episodes of the episodic saga.